kannan-ar/MariGold.OpenXHTML/README.md

 ```

 ####Relative Images
-Sometimes the given html document may contains relative image url.
-OpenXHTML cannot process the images in such cases.
-An image path can be set to avoid this issue.
+OpenXHTML cannot process the images with relative URL.
+We can use `ImagePath` property to set base address for this issue.
+The image path can be either a URL or a physical folder address.

 ```csharp
 using MariGold.OpenXHTML;